kaisheng1/cab230-assignment-full/README.md

   * /years => returns an array of years recorded.

 * GET with JWT verification
-  * /search?offence=xxx&param1=xxxx&param2=xxxx => The primary search route, with required offence and optional filter parameters, which again must be url encoded.
-(Requires authentication).
+  * /search?offence=xxx&param1=xxxx&param2=xxxx => The primary search route, with required offence and optional filter parameters.
 Params must be one of: area, age, gender, year.

 * POST
   * /register => Register using email and password